itsneyoa/bridge/README.md

 ## To do

-- Colourise the terminal logging output for console and use a webhook for discord
+- Colourise the terminal logging output for console
-- Messages for when the bot is online and offline
+- Clean up the logger
 - Write setup and contributing instructions
 - Add one click deploy to DigitalOcean and dockerise
 - Cache the guild list for autocomplete in slash commands and staff joins/leaves sent to officer chat
+- More events and commands:
+  - /guild log
+  - /guild motd
+  - /guild slow
+  - /guild quest
+  - /guild list
+  - Weekly guild quest completed

 ## Extra .env keys for development